Wednesday, December 28

 This Event Is 21+

 Beautiful, simply does not describe the incomparable force known to the world as Patti LaBelle.
 As time continues to evolve, the soulful songbird’s name has become synonymous with grace, style, elegance and class.
 Belting out classic rhythm and blues renditions, pop standards and spiritual sonnets have created the unique platform of versatility that she is known and revered for.

-World renowned for her dynamic career as an entertainer and entrepreneurial success, Patti’s work as a humanitarian is just as legendary.
+Although she is an award-winning entertainer, author and entrepreneur, Patti’s work as a humanitarian is just as noteworthy.
 She remains an advocate for adoption, diabetes, cancer, HIV / AIDS and many other causes and non-profit initiatives.
-While she has reached the heights of success throughout her 50-plus year career, Patti has also endured and survived personal strife.
+While she has reached the heights of success throughout her 60 plus year career, Patti has also endured and survived personal strife.
 Within a ten-year period, she lost her mother, three sisters and best friend to diabetes and cancer.
 In 1994, she was diagnosed with diabetes and shortly thereafter became a spokesperson for the American Diabetes Association.

 The same motivation that had Patricia Louise Holte blossom from a choir member to lead vocalist for Patti LaBelle & The Bluebelles and later Labelle, to a solo artist, is the same energy that keeps her fire burning at seventy-eight years young.
 “Each year I grow, and that’s a blessing from God.
 I do what I can do.
 I do what I feel God has given me the energy to do, so I just go out there and I do it…it’s not about making money because I don’t need money, but I need to sing.
 With a voice or without, I’ve got to get on that stage.”
 And the world is thankful that Patti’s voice sounds so good to our ears.